elinck/elinck.github.io/index.md

 layout: default
 ---

-I’m an evolutionary biologist interested in the processes that generate and maintain biological diversity.
-I tend to see things through the lens of population genetics.
+I’m an evolutionary biologist and ecologist interested in the processes that generate and maintain biological diversity, particularly in mountains.
 Now a National Science Foundation Postdoctoral Research Fellow in Biology in the [Witt Lab](https://www.unmornithology.org/) at the University of New Mexico, I received my Ph.D. from the University of Washington, working in the [Klicka Lab](https://klickalab.com/).

 ![](/images/bismark.jpg)

-I'm also a freelance writer and photographer whose work has appeared in the *The Los Angeles Review of Books*, *High Country News*, and *bioGraphic.* I've written about the relationships between [humans and the natural world](https://www.hcn.org/issues/50.8/recreation-your-stoke-wont-save-us), and between [science and politics](https://lareviewofbooks.org/article/darwinian-sexual-selection-and-the-politics-of-beauty/).
+I'm also a freelance writer and photographer whose work has appeared in the *The Los Angeles Review of Books*, *High Country News*, and *bioGraphic.* I've written about [wolves and democracy](https://www.hcn.org/issues/52.3/south-wolves-colorado-throws-wolves-to-the-vote), [recreation and conservation](https://www.hcn.org/issues/50.8/recreation-your-stoke-wont-save-us), and [science and politics](https://lareviewofbooks.org/article/darwinian-sexual-selection-and-the-politics-of-beauty/).
 You can read [more about my research here](research), or [see my publications, popular writing, and CV here](cv).